lytedev/love2d-bootstrap/README.md

 # love2d-bootstrap

-This repository is meant to add a lot of basic functionality to your projects and is a great base to start a new project on.
+This project is meant to add a lot of basic functionality to your projects and is a great base to start a new project on.

 # Features